VICEMedia/mobile-challenge/README.md

 ## App Challenge

-Create an iOS or Android application that retrieves data over the network and displays for the user
+Create an iOS application that retrieves data over the network and displays for the user.

-The app should be written in Swift **or** Kotlin.
+The app's UI should be written using SwiftUI.

 The app will be using [The Movie Database API](https://www.themoviedb.org/documentation/api).